Political storms threaten Europe's offshore wind goals

 But the financial crisis has made politicians rethink how much taxpayer money to spend on offshore wind, especially in Britain where the finance and energy ministers disagree on the issue.

-"The delays will no doubt come if (chancellor George) Osborne keeps making comments which industry finds unhelpful."
+"The delays will no doubt come if (finance minister George) Osborne keeps making comments which industry finds unhelpful."

-Last week, seven of the biggest wind investors, including turbine-makers Vestas (VWS.CO) and Gamesa (GAM.MC), warned the government in a letter seen by Reuters that a shift in political support could push them to take their money elsewhere.
+Last week, seven of the biggest wind investors, including turbine-makers Vestas and Gamesa, warned the government in a letter seen by Reuters that a shift in political support could push them to take their money elsewhere.

 "Historically, the UK has benefited from being known as a country with low political risk for energy sector investments," the letter dated October 5 said.
 "Undermining that reputation would have damaging consequences for the scale of future investments."